 AS Atmospheric Sciences

-The 2016 Outstanding Student Poster and PICO (OSPP) Awards is awarded to Christina Theodosi for the poster entitled:
+The 2016 Outstanding Student Poster and PICO (OSPP) Awards is awarded to Christina Theodosi for the poster/PICO entitled:

 Chemical composition and sources of ambient aerosol in an urban environment over Athens, Greece: Case study on the role of wintertime biomass burning (Theodosi, C.)